LukeHeuser/notes/Java/java_basics.md

 ~~~
 int myFirstNumber = ((10 + 5) * (2 + 4))
 ~~~
-This line of code has three expressions,
+This line of code has three expressions:
 1. (10 + 5)
 2. (2 + 4)
 3. (15 * 8) What is assigned to myFirstNumber